rathore7879/mathmind-privacy-policy/README.md

 The Service Provider is concerned about safeguarding the confidentiality of your information and provides physical, electronic, and procedural safeguards to protect information processed and maintained.

 ## 6. Contact Us
-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at **[Your Contact Email]**.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at **appsdroid.studio@gmail.com**.